MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/strdup-dbg-wcsdup-dbg.md

 Requested type of memory block: **_CLIENT_BLOCK** or **_NORMAL_BLOCK**.

 *filename*<br/>
-Pointer to name of source file that requested allocation operation or NULL.
+Pointer to name of source file that requested allocation operation or **NULL**.

 *linenumber*<br/>
-Line number in source file where allocation operation was requested or NULL.
+Line number in source file where allocation operation was requested or **NULL**.

 ## Return Value